A misleading news story misses the point of standing desks (although burning a few extra calories is always welcome).

 Desks are not a slimming aid.....

-We don’t think anyone in the world of furniture design or commercial office refurbishment has suggested that standing desks lead to a slimmer physique.
+We don’t think anyone in the world of furniture design or commercial office design has suggested that standing desks lead to a slimmer physique.
 Of course, by merely being on your feet you’ll burn more calories but the focus of the article was unfairly weighted and glossed over some real benefits of standing to work.

 ....but they will keep your healthy